KoteGotiashvili/NLP-Pipeline/README.md

 **All above turns words into vector space and catch meaning of words, also it reduces computation power used compared to BOW and TF-IDF**

+**When we are talking about word similarity, we don't mean how similar they are but how often they used in same context, because language models are trained on a bunch of texts and they make conclusions based on data they work on**

 ### Word Vectors in Spacy

 **SOON 🔜** Understanding word vectors and their implementation using Spacy.